 Classes usually meet for a three-hour session twice a week.
-To accommodate a variety of student needs, both daytime and evening classes are scheduled in neighborhoods or work places throughout Rutherford and Polk Counties.
+To accommodate a variety of student needs, both daytime and evening classes are scheduled.
+They are held on campus, in neighborhoods or work places throughout Rutherford and Polk counties.
 There are no fees for these classes.